clo4/datapacks/README.md

 It works by teleporting chickens to the center of the block they're in, on the tick where they grow into an adult.
 This prevents them from being shoved into a wall and suffocating.
-This is only done if the chicken is withing five blocks of any entity named exactly `chickenfix`, to prevent normal (humane) chicken farms from being broken by the same logic that fixes the inhumane ones.
+This is only done if the chicken is within five blocks of any entity named exactly `chickenfix`, to prevent normal (humane) chicken farms from being broken by the same logic that fixes the inhumane ones.